OpenOrbis/readoelf/README.md

 ### Build
 The tool is written in Golang.
 Commands should be the same between Windows and Linux assuming Golang is installed on the target system.

-Building is straightforward, simply go to the root directory of the tool (`/src/tools/readelf/`) and run the `go build` command.
+Building is straightforward, you can use the provided Makefile or build scripts.
+The script will automatically copy the built binaries to `$OO_PS4_TOOLCHAIN/bin`.
+If you just wish to build individual files without cross-compiling or moving to a build directory, simply go to `cmd/readoelf` and run `go build`.

 There is a shell build script to compile `readoelf` on Linux and macOS, and cross-compile it for Windows.